eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## The Expertise Paradox Explained

-Information physics solves a long-standing puzzle in cognitive science: **Why do experts sometimes struggle to learn in their own domains?**
+Information dynamics solves a long-standing puzzle in cognitive science: **Why do experts sometimes struggle to learn in their own domains?**

 **The Circuit Analysis:**
 As expertise develops, cognitive circuits undergo fundamental changes: